Kin, Okinawa

 Kin (金武町, Kin-chō) is a town located in Kunigami District, Okinawa Prefecture, Japan.

-In 1 October 2020, the town had an estimated population of 10,806 and a density of 290 persons per km^{2}.
+On 1 October 2020, the town had an estimated population of 10,806 and a density of 290 persons per km^{2}.
 The total area of Kin is 37.57 km2.
 59% of the land area of Kin remains under control of the United States military, the highest percentage of any municipality in Okinawa Prefecture.
 The population of the town is concentrated on a strip of land on the coast of Kin Bay.
 Kin is home to Camp Hansen, a military base of the United States Marines, as well as other smaller military installations.

 Kin is home to the Dragon Brand of awamori, with a Buddhist shrine built in 1522, and a 270-meter natural cave known as Kin Shonyudo that doubles as both a place of worship and a cellar for aging bottles of the drink.
 Kin is also claimed to be the origin of taco rice, a dish emblematic of modern Okinawan cuisine.